Artists Paint ‘Black Lives Matter’ Mural on Eugene Street

 On Friday, June 19, also known as Juneteenth, artists painted “Black Lives Matter” in front of Eugene’s Wayne L. Morse Courthouse.
-The muralists started painting at 6:45 am and used traffic quality yellow paint.
+The muralists started painting around 5 am and used traffic quality yellow paint.

 The city issued a permit, but the artists debated whether to even apply for a permit, one of the artists told Eugene Weekly.
 The artists are a part of the BIPOC Art Collective.
 The art collective is not associated with any of the protest groups in Eugene.